tangerineArc/FlappyVibes/README.md

   - `sprite.h` - Structure definition for the main sprite.
 - `/assests` - Contains visual game assets such as graphics, backgrounds and fonts.

-## Setting Up the Project for Local Develoment
+## Setting Up the Project for Local Development
 Clone this repository:
 ```
 git clone https://github.com/tangerineArc/FlappyVibes.git